 There was no going back from there.
 Just look at this place.

 Ridiculously good looking or what?!

 And Jervis Bay is just one of the magnificent beaches in NSW.

-Jervis Bay is a large bay located in the South Coast of NSW, only 2 ½ – 3 hours’ drive south of Sydney.
-It is made up of protected National Park, gorgeous beaches, and small towns with Huskisson where we stayed being the largest.
+Jervis Bay is a large bay located in the South Coast of NSW, only 2 ½ – 3 hours’ drive south of Sydney, and it is the perfect stop off on an East Coast Australia Road Trip.
+The bay is made up of protected National Park, gorgeous beaches, and small towns with Huskisson where we stayed being the largest.
 Unbelievably, the bay is at least six times larger in volume and four times bigger in area than Sydney Harbour.
 And Sydney Harbour is BIG.